oVirt/ovirt-site/source/release/4.2.0/index.html.md

 ask questions and interact with developers and users.
 All issues or bugs should be reported via the
 [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt).

-The oVirt Project makes no guarantees as to its suitability or usefulness.
-This pre-release should not to be used in production, and it is not feature complete.
+** This pre-release should not to be used in production, and it is not feature complete. **

 For a general overview of oVirt, read the [Quick Start Guide](/documentation/quickstart/quickstart-guide/)